JuliaEditorSupport/julia-emacs/README.md

 2. add a short summary in the [Unreleased section of the CHANGELOG](CHANGELOG.md#unreleased).

+3. use the `rx` macro (S-expressions) whenever rewriting existing regular expressions or introducing new ones; it keeps the code much more readable.

 We do our best to provide feedback within 2 weeks, feel free to bump in a comment after that.